wccalvin/emacs/README.md

 * C-s C-w: Saves the file with a different name.
 Asks you for the name.

 **Note**:
 Everytime you save a file , Emacs creates another file with the name "filename~".
 This tilde(~) file is the previous version of the file.
 It will be in the same dir.
-Also, Emacs auto-saves everythin you tupe to a file with the name "##filename##".
+Also, Emacs auto-saves everything you type to a file with the name "##filename##".
 If you quit emacs without saving, you can see this auto-save file.

 * C-x C-c: Quit Emacs
 * M-x recover-file: recovers the auto-saved file.